Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: METHODS

 Comparing the latter to the CPMG signal in Eq.~\eqref{eq:spectrum}, we observe two key differences.
-First, as a direct consequence of the dipole-dipole canceling mechanism, our protocol introduces the reduction factor $f_r$ in the signal amplitude; second, the elimination of dipole-dipole interactions allows for all clusters to contribute constructively to the total signal.
-In other words, the term $\langle \sum_{i=1}^q \sigma_i^x \rangle_{\rho^\ast}$ in Eq.~\eqref{eq:spectrum} converges to the upper bound $\frac{q}{2}$ for each cluster, resulting in $\frac{N}{2}$ when accounting for the whole NV ensemble.
-Therefore, SHIELD enables to leverage highly doped diamonds for increased sensitivity in signal detection, at the cost of introducing the $f_r$ factor.
+First, as a direct consequence of the continuous MW driving, our protocol introduces the reduction factor $f_r$ in the signal amplitude; second, eliminating the dipole-dipole interaction from the output signal enables all clusters to contribute constructively to the total signal.
+In other words, under the continuos MW driving, the term $\langle \sum_{i=1}^q s_i^x \rangle_{\rho^\ast}$ in Eq.~\eqref{eq:spectrum} converges to the upper bound $\frac{q}{2}$ for each cluster, resulting in $\frac{N}{2}$ when accounting for the whole NV ensemble.
+Therefore, SHIELD, at the cost of introducing the $f_r$ factor, enables to leverage highly doped diamonds for increased sensitivity through the symmetrization of the dipole-dipole interaction, what leads to commutation relations that inhibit the detrimental expression of them.

-Besides, the protocol is versatile: by adjusting the number $m$ of MW blocks between $\pi$-pulses in the sequence of Fig.~\ref{fig:scheme}~(a), it enables the detection of target signals accross a broad frequency range.
-From a technical perspective, the delivered $\pi$ pulses induce a modulation function $F(t)$ with a period $T=4m/\Omega$, which can be tuned changing $m$.
-Then, via the first harmonic of $F(t)$, NVs couple to NMR signals with frequency $\sim1/T$, which can take values from tens of kHz to MHz.
-In particular, the lower range (kHz) allows for high-resolution NMR signal detection in a high-field scenario, where the sample-NV interaction is mediated by an RF field~\cite{AERIS, DRACAERIS, J_INSECT, Solid_state}; while the higher range (MHz) corresponds to medium-field NMR, where SHIELD excels integrated in heterodyne schemes~\cite{footnote1}.
+Besides, the protocol is versatile: by adjusting the number $m$ of MW blocks between $\pi$-pulses in the sequence of Fig.~\ref{fig:scheme}~(a), enables the detection of target signals accross a broad frequency range.
+From a technical perspective, the delivered $\pi$ pulses induce a modulation function $F(t)$ with a period $T=4m/\Omega$, which can be tuned changing $m$\cite{footnote1}.
+Then, via the first harmonic of $F(t)$, NVs couple to NMR signals of frequency $\sim1/T$, which can take values from tens of kHz to MHz.
+In particular, the lower range (kHz) allows for high-resolution NMR signal detection in a high-field scenario, where the sample-NV interaction is mediated by an RF field~\cite{AERIS, DRACAERIS, J_INSECT, Solid_state}; while the higher range (MHz) corresponds to medium-field NMR, where SHIELD excels integrated in heterodyne schemes~\cite{footnote2}.
 In contrast, other methods for highly doped diamonds~\cite{Choi2020, droid, Zhou2023, Tyler2023, Arunkumar2023, Zhou2024} are limited to a narrower frequency range in the MHz regime, limiting their application to medium field NMR.